Schools and early years settings: the National Year of Reading 2026

 Option 1: 'Go All In' structured pathway

-Go All In and join our online learning management system where you will follow a guided journey of the programme each term, take part in a participatory award, and have the chance to win prizes.
-This is most appropriate for whole school or setting involvement.
+Go All In by joining our online learning management system where you will follow a guided journey of the programme each term, take part in a participatory award, and have the chance to win prizes.
+You will have exclusive access to recordings of events, easy sign-up and the option to upload your case studies.

-Option 2: Flexible dip in and out!
+Option 2: Flexible dip in and out

 We know the pressures of education require flexibility, so you can also choose to dip into the offer each term by signing up to single events and webinars, and downloading the resources via the activity tiles further down this page.
-This is most appropriate for an individual teacher or practitioner involvement.

 Download the starter toolkit